 - undertake background checks on that representative

-- Ensure that they are adequately trained to engage in credit activities.
+- ensure that the representative is adequately trained to engage in credit activities

 - provide written consent to the appointment

 - ensure they have adequate systems and procedures in place to monitor and supervise their representatives (see Monitoring and supervising representatives).

 Licensees should make relevant inquiries into the background of the people that they authorise as credit representatives, both before appointing them and while they continue to act as representatives.

 These checks could include referee reports, searches of our register of banned and disqualified persons, and police checks.